VeritasSoftware/AspNetCore.Security.Jwt/READMEFacebook.md

   .
 }
 ```
-Do not change the SystemSettings.
+Do not change the **SystemSettings**.
 Other settings are configurable.

 ## FacebookController - Issues the Jwt token